vanheeringen-lab/gimmemotifs/README.md

 The most straightforward way to install GimmeMotifs is via [conda](https://docs.continuum.io/anaconda/) using the [bioconda](https://bioconda.github.io/) channel.

-If you have not used bioconda yet, first set up the necessary channels (in this order):
+If you have not used bioconda yet, first set up the necessary channels (in this order!):

 ```
 $ conda config --add channels r